scc-digitalhub/docs/user/docs/components/mlrun.md

 - Develop ML models, train and deploy them
 - Track performance and detect problems

+Currently, the version 1.4.1 is supported by the platform.

 !!! info "How to access"

     MLRun may be accessed from the [dashboard](dashboard.md).
 From its interface, you will be able to monitor projects and workflows.